ab1974das/Concurrent_Fault_Simulator_Group10/README.md

 To be able to generate Test coverage and fault statistics for all Sequential circuits .
 (Here only an approach is mentioned using D flip-flops as gates)
 To make this program event driven

-VCD waveform output

-Transition fault model

-License

-This project is free for educational and research use.
+License: This project is free for educational and research use.